Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Belt Lipectomy – Lower Body Lift Surgery

 Belt Lipectomy suits patients with “love handles” around the lower belly and back.
-In addition, the procedure addresses loose skin on the thighs and buttocks, as sagging skin on the lower back, abdomen, thighs, and buttocks is common in major weight loss patients.
+In addition, the procedure targets loose skin on the thighs and buttocks.

 Summary of Downtime and Recovery